 Real estate is often titled this way between unmarried owners, but other types of assets can be titled this way as well, including bank accounts, investment accounts, stocks, and bonds.

 This type of property should not be confused with assets held by joint tenants or other arrangements with rights of survivorship.
 Property held with rights of survivorship passes directly to the survivor when one owner dies.
 It does not require probate and is not included in the decedent's probate estate.

-If the decedent retitles his tenant-in-common interest into the name of a living trust before his death, this converts the tenant-in-common interest into a non-probate asset.
+If the decedent retitles their tenant-in-common interest into the name of a living trust before their death, this converts the tenant-in-common interest into a non-probate asset.
 It won't require a probate court proceeding to pass to a new owner.

 Even assets with beneficiary or payable-on-death designations can become part of the deceased's probate estate if the beneficiary dies before the owner.
 These assets might include health savings or medical savings accounts, life estates in property, life insurance policies, retirement accounts including IRAs and 401(k)s, and annuities.

-When all named beneficiaries of an account or policy predecease the decedent, the asset typically diverts to his estate and becomes part of his probate estate.
-The same applies when a decedent fails to name any beneficiaries at all, or if he names his estate as the beneficiary.
+When all named beneficiaries of an account or policy predecease the decedent, the asset typically diverts to their estate and becomes part of their probate estate.
+The same applies when a decedent fails to name any beneficiaries at all, or if they name their estate as the beneficiary.

-It occasionally happens that someone will create a living trust and move his property into it, but this doesn't necessarily mean that none of his property will be probate assets at his death.
+It occasionally happens that someone will create a living trust and move their property into it, but this doesn't necessarily mean that none of their property will be probate assets at their death.